BMW sees China sales up by low single-digit percent in 2016

-After a decline last year, demand in China stabilized in the past quarter, and the dealer body returned to a profitable position.
+After a decline last year, demand in China stabilised in the past quarter, and the dealer body returned to a profitable position.

 "What happens this first quarter remains to be seen," Robertson said at a briefing at the Detroit auto show.